-Nico Dekens is a SANS Instructor for SEC487 Open-Source Intelligence Gathering and Analysis, the lead author for SEC587: Advanced Open-Source Intelligence (OSINT) Gathering and Analysis, the owner of Dutch Osint Guy Intelligence Services, and an all-round All Source Analyst with years of government experience.
+Nico Dekens is a SANS Instructor and the lead author for SEC587: Advanced Open-Source Intelligence (OSINT) Gathering and Analysis, the owner of Dutch Osint Guy Intelligence Services, and an all-round All Source Analyst with years of government experience.
 Before he became a SANS instructor, Nico helped set up the OSINT units within the Dutch Government.
 He has taught hundreds of police, tax, and military units to conduct OSINT research & analysis, and is a well-known keynote speaker who has given lectures about OSINT & cyber intelligence for governments in Europe and the United States.
 Nico has been honored by Head of Europol, the DHS, and NATO for his efforts in the OSINT field.

 What made you choose to work in security?

 I have a background in Law Enforcement and Government Intelligence.
 So that formed me in really liking security-related work.
 In essence, I choose to do work to help make the world a safer place and help those who are not able to defend themselves.

 What was your first SANS course and GIAC certification (if applicable)?